GLEON/Bayes_forecast_WG/README.md

 # Bayes_forecast_WG
 A working group using Bayesian techniques to develop ecological forecasts

-This branch has been tagged as a code publication for Lofton et al. 2020, "Process error dominates near-term forecast uncertainty of oligotrophic lake cyanobacterial density"
+This branch has been tagged as a code publication for Lofton et al. 20XX, "Using near-term forecasts and uncertainty partitioning to improve predictions of low-frequency cyanobacterial events"

 Guide to file structure:
 (see readmes within each folder for further details)